 Measure the inside diameter of camshaft bearing with an inside dial gauge and the outside diameter of camshaft journal with a micrometer.
 If any malfunction is found, replace camshaft or cylinder head assembly.

-Max. tolerance of camshaft bearing clearance: 0.1 mm (0.004 in)
+Max. tolerance of camshaft bearing clearance:

 Do not remove camshaft brackets.
 If camshaft bracket were removed, install them by checking for a smooth rotation with the camshaft.